mzebley/mark-down/packages/angular/README.md

 - Uses Angular's `DomSanitizer` to render HTML safely.
 - Emits a `loaded` event once the snippet resolves so parent components can react.
-- Provides built-in "Loading snippet…" and "Snippet not found" fallbacks (customize by wrapping the component or using the service directly).
+- Provides a loading placeholder and gracefully emits `undefined` when the slug cannot be resolved.
 - Supports `class`/`ngClass` bindings for styling since it renders a standard `<div>`.

 ## Server-side rendering